kllzn/eCommerseWebsite/README.md

 My biggest learning project.
 Online store from scratch using HTML, CSS and JS.
+(NOT FINISHED)

 Based on free for non-commercial use Figma design.
 You can see it at the link below